 Spacious cages tend to work best, with recommended sizes for most breeds measuring at least 24 inches wide by 12 inches deep by about 10 inches tall.

 In fact, many experienced hamster owners will tell you that this is too small for the larger Syrian hamster (the most common type of pet hamster).
 It should be enough as a minimum cage size for a single dwarf hamster though.
+Read more about the top cages for dwarf hamsters.

 If you can, please go bigger.
 The bigger, the better.
 Research shows that hamsters are less stressed when provided with a large cage.